dennisgera/spark-course/README.md

+# spark-course

-# This is a Spark project for the Udemy course "Taming Big Data with Apache Spark and Python - Hands On!"
+## This is a Spark project for the Udemy course "Taming Big Data with Apache Spark and Python - Hands On!"